apache/doris/docs/en/administrator-guide/config/fe_config.md

 Configure the location of the `fe_custom.conf` file.
 The default is in the `conf/` directory.

 In some deployment environments, the `conf/` directory may be overwritten due to system upgrades.
 This will cause the user modified configuration items to be overwritten.
-At this time, we can store `fe_custom.conf` in another specified directory to prevent the configuration file from being overwritten。
+At this time, we can store `fe_custom.conf` in another specified directory to prevent the configuration file from being overwritten.

 ### log_roll_size_mb